 Read our full Netgear Orbi RBK20 review

 - Very compact design

 - Excellent 2.4Ghz performance

 - Only supports 2.4GHz, not the faster 5GHz

 The D-Link DAP-1320 is the smallest adapter on test and by far the cheapest.
-We wouldn’t recommend it for people who have anything beyond the very most basic network demands, but at £20 it could well be the cheapest solution to your Wi-Fi woes.
+We wouldn’t recommend it for anything beyond the most basic network demands, but at £20 it could well be the cheapest solution to your Wi-Fi woes.

-It’s also an elegant enough little thing, with a gently curved front with a single LED.
+It’s also an elegant enough little thing, with a gently curved front and a single LED.

-Feature-wise it’s simplicity itself.
-Rated at 300Mbps, it uses only the 2.4GHz band so doesn’t offer the contention reducing abilities of 5GHz, nor the speed of AC.
-However, what it lacks in extras it makes up for in simplicity and basic performance.
+In terms of features, the D-Link is simplicity itself.
+Rated at 300Mbps, it only uses the 2.4GHz band so doesn’t offer the contention-reducing abilities of 5GHz, nor the speed of AC.
+What it lacks in extras, however, it makes up for in ease of use and basic performance.

 A side-mounted WPS button can be used to connect to your router automatically.
-Alternatively, a manual option is available where you connect to its default WI-Fi signal and it will automatically take you to a setup page when you open your browser.
+Alternatively, a manual option allows you connect to its default Wi-Fi signal and it will automatically take you to a setup page when you open your browser.